CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/BB-SC/MWLayer/Tools-and-Methods/BB_Key_Management_System.md

 ## Description
 <!-- General Description of the BB -->
+Define services for management of the keys for the ECU, subsystem, and system (secure storage, secure distribution, secure key handling).
+Keys have to be managed ECU local, subsystem wide and car system wide.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+To be align with various HW existing solution (HSM, TEE, etc..)

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system
 Reference to defined S-BB(s)
 Reference to e.g. IS026262, AUTOSAR Spec.
 X -->
+AUTOSAR SecOc

 ## Compose BB(s)
 <!-- Link to required BB(s)